 Sounds SMART - This course gives participants a chance to create, learn, socialise, perform and record music in a non-pressurised environment.
 Participants engage in numerous different activities each week and have opportunities to work with out huge range of resources.

-Ad Astra offer a highly practical and engaging outdoor education programme, which is founded on our partnership with Natural England and other large organisations, focussing on land-based studies, communication and positive behaviour reinforcement.
+Ad Astra offer a highly practical and engaging outdoor education programme, which is founded on our partnership with Natural England and other large organisations, focusing on land-based studies, communication and positive behaviour reinforcement.
 Our explicit focus on oracy is particularly powerful in helping students to understand and articulate barriers and triggers for poor behaviour and this allows us to build a bespoke programme to help facilitate engagement in education and reintegration to school.

 Deliver a range of programmes to prepare people for work